-Each tour group is accompanied by one western trip leader: Epic guide & founder, Chris Lininger.
+Each tour group is accompanied by one Western trip leader.

 As well as the western trip leader, we have a Mongol ground team.
-Note that, aside from Chris and the regular Mongol guide, other guides/team members may or may not speak English well.
-For more information on our guides, check out our meet the team page on our website
+Note that, aside from our Epic trip leader and the Mongol guide, other guides/team members may or may not speak English well.